dgudim2/obsidian_vault/uni/Discrete math/Graphs/Graphs - directed graphs, applications.md

 - Graph [[Graphs - basics#Vertices and edges|vertices]] – tasks
 - Arcs (directed [[Graphs - basics#Vertices and edges|edges]]) - Relationships of Consistency.

-> Directed graphs describe relationships between objects, but these relationships are not necessarily reciprocal.
+> Directed graphs describe *relationships* between objects, but these relationships are not necessarily reciprocal

 When object is *associated* with another object, this is indicated by an *arrow* pointing from point to point